sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/sagetex.rst

   where ``SAGE_ROOT`` is the location of your Sage installation.
   Thereafter, TeX and friends will find the SageTeX style file.
+  If you want to make this change persistent, you can add the 1st of the above lines to your ``.bashrc`` file.
   If you are using a different shell, you may have to modify the above command to make the environment variable known; see your shell's documentation for how to do that.